projectcontour/contour/changelogs/unreleased/5657-shadialtarsha-minor.md

 ## Disable the virtualhost's Global RateLimit policy

-Setting `global.disabled` flag to false on a specific route should disable the vhost global rate limit policy.
+Setting `rateLimitPolicy.global.disabled` flag to true on a specific route now disables the global rate limit policy inherited from the virtual host for that route.

 ### Sample Configurations
 #### httpproxy.yaml